nytud/hunlp-GATE/README.md

 ###Method 2 (on any computer with internet access running GATE Developer):

+You can also install the plugin directly in GATE Developer using the online plugin repository hosted at corpus.nytud.hu:

 1. Start GATE Developer.
 2. In the menu click: File / Manage CREOLE Plugins...
 3. Click on the "Configuration" tab.